mzimbres/redis-cli-comp/README.md

 # Redis client comparison

-Redis main selling point is performance.
+The most important Redis selling point is performance.
 As an _in-memory_ database it promises a low-latency solution for typical backend needs: caching, queuing, rate limiting etc.

 The Redis server however is only one side of the equation.
-To achieve full speed up the clients on the other end must be able to push the Redis server to its limits.
-To assess the performance of Redis clients we first have to come up with a meaningful benchmark.
+It does not matter how fast Redis reacts to a request if the clients on other end cannot make proper use of that performance and push the server to its limits.
+To assess the performance profile of Redis clients we need a benchmark that is representative of how Redis is used in production environment.

-## Benchmark

-It is safe to say that the majority of apps using Redis are internet facing servers (mostly HTTP) that serve multiple connections and perhaps receive some form of pubsub events.
-It is not hard to translate this observation into a simple benchmark app.
-In this assessment we have used the following
+It is safe to say that the majority of apps using Redis are internet facing servers (mostly HTTP) that serve connections concurrently while perhaps receiving some form of pubsub events, for example

   1. Start multiple sessions that loop sending multiple `PING`s and one `PUBLISH` command.

   2. Subscribe to the channel where messages are published in 1. and consume them.

+where

+  - sessions above refer to coroutine (c++), goroutine (go), tasks (rust).

+  - The specific commands sent by each session is not important for the purpose of the benchmark. `PING` commands good choice here because they are lightweight for both the server and client.

 ## Clients tested